 Conducted basic research on pathogenesis of retroviral, chronic disease of the Central Nervous System, and studied the role of chemokines on trafficking of human progenitor cells.
-Author of 2 publications in retrovirology and 3 publications on stem cell trafficking.

 1994-1995.
 Internal Medicine, Hospitals of the Pomeranian School of Medicine, Szczecin, Poland.

 Resident doctor.